collabnix/wasmlabs/introduction/README.md

 5. Size Efficiency: WebAssembly modules are highly compressed and smaller in size compared to equivalent JavaScript code.
 This results in faster downloads and reduced bandwidth consumption, especially for larger applications or games.

+## Wasm is NOT:

+- WebAssembly is not a programming language.
+It is a binary format that can be used to compile code from other languages, such as C++ and Rust.
+- WebAssembly is not a replacement for JavaScript.
+JavaScript is still the main language for writing web applications.
+WebAssembly can be used to speed up certain parts of a web application, but it is not a complete replacement for JavaScript.
+- WebAssembly is not a virtual machine.
+It is a compiled format that can be executed directly by the browser.
+This makes it much faster than JavaScript, which is interpreted by the browser.
+- WebAssembly is not a replacement for native code.
+Native code is code that is written specifically for a particular platform.
+WebAssembly is not as fast as native code, but it is much faster than JavaScript.
+- WebAssembly is not a silver bullet.
+It is a powerful tool that can be used to speed up web applications, but it is not a magic bullet.
+It still requires careful planning and design to be used effectively.

 ## Key features and advantages of WebAssembly

 WebAssembly boasts several key features and advantages, including: